felix330/TESUnity/README.md

 **Big endian CPUs are currently not supported!**

 To get started, download the source code as a ZIP file, extract it, and open the TESUnity folder in Unity.
+Please make sure SteamVR is running and the controllers are connected before you start the game.

 Controls